nlivaic/SparkRoseDigital.Template/source/readme.md

 12. Create a new feature branch `git checkout -b feature/my-first-feature`.
 Do your work, create a PR and let the `pr_pipeline` do its work.
 13. Approve PR.
 Let `build_pipeline` and `release_pipeline` do their work.
 You will probably need to open `release_pipeline` on the first run and approve some stuff.
 14. Provision Azure resources - `release_pipeline` will do the work here as well.
-    * Manual provisioning: if you want to test your infrastructure out regardless of the pipeline, run `. ./provisionLocal.ps1` and this will provision everything to Azure.
-It will NOT migrate the database!
-Make sure you do `az login` first and log in to the correct subscription.
-Open `variables.ps1` and make sure everything is properly defined.

 At this point you have a local environment and Azure fully set up, along with ADO pipelines ready deploy your code to a working AppService.
 Start working on your features!